History & Modern Day Cosmetology Career Path Class 1

 How Outschool Works

-COSMETOLOGY (ages 13-18) (Section A) Orientation Class 1 of 4 HISTORY OF COSMETOLOGY & CAREERS In this class students will learn about Cosmetology.
-How Cosmetology is a term used to encompass a broad range of specialty areas.
+(Section A) Orientation Class 1 of 4 HISTORY OF COSMETOLOGY & CAREERS In this class, through visual slides and group discussions, students will learn about Cosmetology.
+We will learn that Cosmetology is a term used to encompass a broad range of specialty areas.
 Specialty areas in Cosmetology are hair-styling, nail technology, and esthetics.
-Students will learn that Cosmetology is defined as the art and science of beautifying and improving the skin, nails, and hair.
-Students will learn that Cosmetology also includes the study...
+Cosmetology is defined as the art and science of beautifying and improving the skin, nails, and hair.
+Students will also learn that Cosmetology...

-Below are some examples of the topics we will read, discuss and learn about in this class.
+Below are the topics in order, for classes part 1 & 2 that together, we will read, discuss and learn about in class.
 What can you do with a Cosmetology License?
 How to Become a licensed Cosmetologist.
 Cosmetology Licensing What exactly is Cosmetology?
 Why study Cosmetology History and Career Opportunities?
 Brief history of Cosmetology ~ The Egyptians - the materials used and mixtures made for skin care. ~ Central and West Africa & Middle East and North Africa (MENA)- Hammam bath, Shea tree, White clay, etc. ~ The Chinese - some ingredients used for nail tinting were beeswax, egg whites, etc. ~The Greeks - used kohl for eyeliner. ~The Romans - for skin care would use a mixture of corn with flour and milk. ~The Middle Ages - had intricate hairstyles, wore lip color. ~The Renaissance - took great pride in their physical appearance and wore elaborate clothing. ~The Victorian Age - for skin care used honey, milk, oatmeal, etc. The Twentieth Century - beauty applications started to follow the trends set by celebrities and society figures. ~ 1901-1910 - makeup invented by Max Factor, that would not cake or crack, even under hot studio lights ~1920s - cosmetic industry grew rapidly. ~1930s - the preheat-perm method was introduced.
 First nail polish created.
 The Barber Pole - a symbol of the barber-surgeon, roots in a medical procedure called bloodletting. ~1940s - another method of permanent waving was created. ~1951–2000 - tube mascara introduced, improved hair care and nail products.
 Hair weaving using foil was introduced for coloring hair.
 The Twenty-First Century - no fade hair color, age of specialization, Day Spas.
 Modern Day Career Paths for Cosmetologists - types of career paths cosmetologist can choose to specialize in.
 A Timeline of Milestones in the Professional Beauty Industry - quick review of what we discussed.
-Salon Management - Salon owner, Inventory Manager, Educator, Day Spas. *Parents please contact me before class if you have any questions about the material discussed.
-I would be happy to answer any questions you might have. *Students do not require any experience or knowledge in Cosmetology to take this class.
-This class and all the classes that follow are to help students gain knowledge in the Cosmetology field, and all the specialty fields Cosmetology has to offer.
-It is recommended to take the classes in order.
+Salon Management - Salon owner, Inventory Manager, Educator, Day Spas.

 Notebook and pencil if you want to take notes.
 This Lab is optional to do before class.
 Will need a spoon, bowl and a few towels.
 INGREDIENTS 1 egg, beaten 1 tablespoon whole milk 1⁄2 teaspoon olive oil 1 tablespoon flour 1⁄4 teaspoon sea salt Mix everything together with a spoon in a bowl until creamy and well-blended.
-Spread the mixture over your face and neck.
+Spread the mixture over your face and neck, avoiding your eyes and eye brows.
 Leave it on for 15 minutes.
 Rinse well with cool water.
 Pat dry.
 Enjoy!

 Learners will not need to use any apps or websites beyond the standard Outschool tools.